UliPrantz/HPI-FSR-Pi-Terminal/README.md

 5. Edit the `env.example.yaml` in a way that it works for you and copy/rename it to `env.yaml` for example with: `mv env.example.yaml env.yaml`

+6. Get all the flutter packages with `flutter pub get`

-6. Generate all the files that need code generation with: `flutter pub run build_runner build`
+7. Generate all the files that need code generation with: `flutter pub run build_runner build`

-7. Build the flutter bundle with: `flutter build bundle`
+8. Build the flutter bundle with: `flutter build bundle`

 ## Compiling the app